yonkov/nasio/README.md

 This is another place where you can customize the right sidebar's widgets as well as the footer widgets.

 ### Homepage Settings:
-Optionally specify a static front page
+Optionally specify a static front page.

 ### Additional CSS:
 This section is for more advanced users who want to write custom css to override the default theme's styles.